-For lesson plans about the Columbus Letters, visit http://italamerheritage.com/lesson_plans.htm.
+For lesson plans about the Columbus Letters, go to http://italamerheritage.com/lesson_plans.htm.